bruab/bruab.github.io/how-i-use-convertkit.md

 After that, they get an email with a bonus chapter, and then another one, and then a "bridge" email saying "okay thanks for reading, I've now sent you ~1/4 of my book so that's it, but you're on my weekly-ish list."

+**Edit:** I killed the followup emails.
+When someone signs up, they get sample chapters right away.
+Then I get an email telling me they subscribed, so I just reach out with an artisanal, hand-typed message to welcome them and give them a heads up about my weekly emails.
+Much simpler and more authentic, doesn't take much time, worth it in my opinion.

 ### Generic email signup

 This is the form at the bottom of this page!
 And most pages on this site.
 It simply drops you into my weekly email list.